 The gentlest option is to spot clean with a sponge and water—and, if need be, a touch of detergent.

-If, however, you need more than just a spot-clean—say, for instance, your jeans are starting to smell—you can repeat the soaking process, this time with a gentle soap.
+If, however, you need more than just a spot-clean—say, for instance, your raw denim is starting to smell—you can repeat the soaking process, this time with a gentle soap.
 Put your jeans in the water, agitate them a bit to get the soap into the fabric, and then let them soak, fully submerged, for up to an hour.
 Drain the tub, then rinse with cold water.
 Hang dry.

 If you somehow accidentally fell into a giant mud puddle or something equally questionable and you need to actually wash your jeans, putting them in the washing machine is an okay alternative.
 Just make sure to use a gentle cycle with cool or, at most, lukewarm water, and avoid the dryer at all costs.
 You might find that some of the fade creases become muddled by tumbling violently for 30 minutes, but it is a necessary evil.